aredridel/homebrew-iojs/README.md

 $ brew install node-alt
 ```

-Node, this is just an alias to this tap's node formula and will install in place of the offical homebrew formula.
+This is just an alias to this tap's node formula and will install in place of the offical homebrew node formula.